-The components of the Company's net deferred income tax assets and liabilities at June 30, 2017 and 2016 are as follows:
+The components of the Company's net deferred income tax assets and liabilities at June 30, 2018 and 2017 are as follows:

 As of June 30,

-2017 2016
+2018 2017

 Deferred tax assets:

-Litigation accrual \$ \$ 89

-Partnership basis differences 115,599 123,738
+Partnership basis differences \$ 73,812 \$ 115,599

-Fixed assets and intangibles 8 58
+Fixed assets and intangibles 5 8

-Accrued liabilities and reserves 348 546
+Accrued liabilities and reserves 391 348

-State tax credits and NOLs 1,712 1,059
+State tax credits and NOLs 2,938 1,712

 Acquisition costs 10

-Other 51 99
+Other 35 51

-Less valuation allowance (10,324) (9,700)
+(Less) valuation allowance (12,716) (10,324)

-Total deferred tax assets 107,404 115,889
+Total deferred tax assets · 64,465 107,404

 Deferred tax liabilities:

-Fixed assets and intangibles 850 941
+Fixed assets and intangibles 687 850

-Other 18 39
+Other 14 18

-Total deferred tax liabilities 868 980
+Total deferred tax liabilities · 701 868

-Total net deferred tax assets \$ 106,536 \$ 114,909
+Total net deferred tax assets \$ 63,764 \$ 106,536

 On an annual basis, the Company performs a comprehensive analysis of all forms of positive and negative evidence to determine whether realizability of deferred tax assets is more likely than not.
 During each interim period, the Company updates its annual analysis for significant changes in the positive and negative evidence.
-At June 30, 2017 and 2016, the Company concluded that \$10,324 and \$9,700, respectively, of valuation allowance against deferred tax assets was necessary.
-The additional valuation allowance recorded at June 30, 2017 is due to a portion of the outside basis in the LLC not expected to be realized as a result of certain partnership deductions being limited under Internal Revenue Code Section 704.
+At June 30, 2018 and 2017, the Company concluded that \$12,716 and \$10,324, respectively, of valuation allowance against deferred tax assets was necessary.
 The Company continues to record the valuation allowance on state net operating losses generated by current and future amortization deductions (with respect to the Section 754 election) that are reported in the Tennessee corporate tax return without offsetting income, which is taxable at the LLC.
+These net operating losses have a 15 year carryover and will expire, if unused, between 2030 and 2032.

 Unrecognized tax benefits are discussed in the Company's accounting policy for income taxes (Refer to Note 1 on Income Taxes for more information).
-The Company has filed federal and state income tax returns that remain open to examination for years 2014 through 2016, while its subsidiaries, Malibu Boats Holdings, LLC and Malibu Boats Pty Ltd., remain open to examination for years 2013 through 2016.
-The Company is currently undergoing an IRS examination of its June 30, 2015 return which began in the fourth quarter of fiscal 2017.
+The Company has filed federal and state income tax returns that remain open to examination for years 2015 through 2017, while its subsidiaries, Malibu Boats Holdings, LLC and Malibu Boats Pty Ltd., remain open to examination for years 2014 through 2017.
+The Company is currently undergoing an Internal Revenue Service ("IRS") examination of its June 30, 2015 return which began in the fourth quarter of fiscal 2017, which the Company hopes to complete by the first half of fiscal 2019.
+While it is often difficult to predict the final outcome or the timing of resolution of any particular tax matter, the Company believes its liability for unrecognized tax benefits described below is adequate.

-A reconciliation of changes in the amount of unrecognized tax benefits for the fiscal years ended June 30, 2017, 2016 and 2015 is as follows:
+A reconciliation of changes in the amount of unrecognized tax benefits for the fiscal years ended June 30, 2018, 2017, 2016 is as follows:

 Fiscal Year Ended June 30,

-2 2016 2015
+2 2017 2016

-Balance as of July 1 \$ 66 \$ 66 \$
+Balance as of July 1 \$ 113 \$ 66 \$ 66

-Additions based on tax positions taken during the current period 47 4
+Additions based on tax positions taken during the current period 216 47

-Additions based on tax positions taken during a prior period 62

-Balance as of June 30 \$ 113 \$ 66 \$ 66
+Balance as of June 30 \$ 329 \$ 113 \$ 66

+In fiscal year 2018, the Company recorded \$131 in connection with inventory subject to Internal Revenue Code Sec.
+263A identified during an IRS examination.
 In fiscal year 2015, the Company recorded \$62 and \$4 in connection with uncertain tax positions taken by Malibu Boats Pty Ltd. in prior fiscal years and the fiscal year 2015, respectively, that would be payable by the Company if settled with the relevant tax authority.
-As of June 30, 2017, it is reasonably possible that none of the total unrecognized tax benefits recorded will reverse within the next 12 months.
-Of the total unrecognized tax benefits recorded on the balance sheet, \$113 would impact the effective tax rate once settled.
+As of June 30, 2018, it is reasonably possible that \$131 of the total unrecognized tax benefits recorded will reverse within the next twelve months.
+Of the total unrecognized tax benefits recorded on the balance sheet, \$317 would impact the effective tax rate once settled.